observatorium/observatorium/docs/proposals/20220105-observatorium-alerting.md

 * **Other docs:*
   * None

 > TL;DR: For monitoring use cases, especially tenants of the metric signal of Observatorium, users want to be able to configure Prometheus-based alerts that will be evaluated for a given interval.
 If triggered they should notify the desired target (receiver) (e.g PagerDuty using Alertmanager Configuration).
 Users should also be able to see the status of all alerts through Prometheus-like alerts HTTP API.
-Users should also be able to see the status of all alerts through Prometheus-like Alerts HTTP API.
 This proposal specifies how such a system can be deployed within Observatorium.

 ## Why